You are not logged in.

 Good point.

-We may allow other parameters in addition to TServiceCustomAnswer record (perhaps renamed TServiceCustomRequest wink ) but expecting them to be encoded at the URI level.
+We may allow other parameters in addition to TServiceCustomAnswer record (perhaps renamed TServiceCustomRequest ) but expecting them to be encoded at the URI level.

 In all cases, this would work only for TSQLRestRoutingREST kind of routing, in its ExecuteSOAByInterface method.